Progressive BS Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The Progressive BS Solicitor Panel from members of the public
+Progressive BS Solicitor Panel Example Support Desk Enquires from members of the public

-How do I search for a local solicitor on the Progressive BS conveyancing panel?
-I have a car and am prepared to travel up to 20 miles to meet the conveyancer.
+How do I find a local solicitor on the Progressive BS conveyancing panel?
+I have a car and am prepared to travel up to 20 kilometers to meet the lawyer.

 Feel free to make use of the find a conveyancing panel search on this website.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Progressive BS solicitor panel.

-Is it the case that all conveyancing solicitors on the Progressive BS conveyancing panel work on a no move no charge basis?
+Is it the case that all conveyancing solicitors on the Progressive BS conveyancing panel work on a no sale no fee basis?

 Copyright © Lexsure Limited, 2026